syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### Activating a window

-A particular child window can be activate in DockingManager, using its name or reference through the property **ActiveWindow**  property and **ActivateWindow** method which passes the element to get activate as its argument.
+A particular child window can be activated in DockingManager, using its name or reference through the property **ActiveWindow**  property and **ActivateWindow** method that passes the element to activate its argument.

 {% highlight c# %}